mcs1970/thincit/README.md

 -An existing virtual network must exist within the tenant you are deploying to.

-1) Press the deployment button and enter your Azure credentials when prompted.
+1) Press the Deply to Azure button and enter your Azure credentials when prompted.

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmcs1970%2Fthincit%2Fsophos-xg-aa%2FSophosHAAzureTemplatev3.json)